amabdulr/CNWG/9-Plain_Language_Rules.md

 1. **Content Scope:**
       - Review only the content in the provided file.
-      - Do not review any text inside code or codeblock tags.
+      - Do not review any text inside code or codeblock tags, filepath tags, or content inside <ph> tags.
       - Examples in this prompts are provided solely to clarify the rules and must not be treated as content.
 2. **Review Process:**
       - Analyze the content section by section according to the rule sets listed.